 Fed Policy Tools

 Federal Funds Rate: the primary policy tool of the Fed, it is the overnight benchmark interest rate.
-The Powell Fed aims for this rate to be at the estimated normal longer-run level when the policy objectives are met (i.e., inflation is running at the target rate of 2% and the economy is operating at maximum employment)
+The Powell Fed aims for this rate to be at the estimated normal longer-run level when the policy objectives are met (i.e., when inflation is running at the target rate of 2% and the economy is operating at maximum employment).

 Fed Balance Sheet: Quantitative Easing ("QE") is Fed balance sheet expansion via bond purchases using "printed money," Quantitative Tightening ("QT") is essentially the opposite, i.e., Fed balance sheet contraction via allowing bonds to mature without reinvesting the proceeds.

-Forward Guidance: a commitment to hold rates at a certain level (e.g., zero) over a certain period of time
+Forward Guidance: a commitment to hold rates at a certain level (e.g., zero) over a certain period of time.